MustardMan42/Masterful-CSS-Module/README.md

     * Set the `max-width` property to a value of `33%`.
 You can change that percentage value to be higher or lower, as written this keeps the \<figure> from taking up more than a third of the page.
     * Finally I like setting the `margin` property to a value of `0` so that the text surrounding the figure gets close to the image.
 You could even set the margin to a negative value if you really wanted the text to crowd in, but you would risk the text obscuring the image.
 * Our next set of rules is for \<figcaption> elements that are inside of a \<figure> that has the class "insert".
 To achieve this our selector will be `figure.insert figcaption {}`.
 Foundry already makes the \<figcaption> text bold, italicizes it and centers the text inside of the container.
 For my purposes I want to change the font, make the text all capital letters, and undo the italicization:
-    * Set the `font-family` to `'Gelasio'`, you can change this to any font you want that is installed in Foundry
+    * Set the `font-family` to `'Gelasio'`, you can change this to any font you want that is installed in Foundry.
-    * Set `text-transform` to `uppercase` to make any text appear to be capitalized, even if you didn't type it that way
+    * Set `text-transform` to `uppercase` to make any text appear to be capitalized, even if you didn't type it that way.
-    * Set the `font-style` to `normal`, which removes the italicization
+    * Set the `font-style` to `normal`, which removes the italicization.
 * Last but not least I want one rule that targets images inside of the \<figure>.
 To achieve this our selector will be `figure.insert img {}`.
 I want to remove the border that Foundry places around images by default
     * Set `border` to `none` or `0`.
 * By the end your code should look something like this: